cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-connector.md

 #### DHCP static address reservation

-If you configure your Connector to be a DHCP server, you can also assign IP addresses to specific devices on your network if needed.
+If you configure your Connector to be a DHCP server, you can also assign IP addresses to specific devices on your network.
 To reserve IP addresses:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Magic WAN** > **Sites**.